sonburn/symbol-instance-locator/README.md

 # Changelog

+* **0.3** - Converted list of instances to NSButtons, which when selected, will now navigate user to location of instance.
 * **0.2** - Added appcast plugin support for Sketch 45 and later.
 Significantly improved processing time, and presentation of results.
 * **0.1** - Initial commit.
 Functional, but rudimentary and will be improved upon.